V. K. Samaranayake: Major contributions

-Samaranayake was actively involved in the formulation of the WASO 10646 standard for Sinhalese Characters and in the development of multilingual web sites and has been instrumental in helping to apply computers in many areas of governance, including in national elections.
-In 1999 he chaired the National Y2K Task force that coordinated the very successful crossover to year 2000.
-More recently he initiated the External Degree of Bachelor of Information Technology (BIT) of the University of Colombo, which in its very first year of operation has attracted 5000 registrations.
-He was the Chairman of the Project Management Committee of the SIDA funded project to enhance the internet connectivity of Sri Lankan Universities.
-At the time of his death he was involved in introducing ICT to rural communities and was engaged in developing Multipurpose Community Tele-Centers.
+Samaranayake was actively involved in the formulation of the WASO 10646 standard for Sinhalese Characters and in the development of multilingual websites and has been instrumental in helping to apply computers in many areas of governance, including in national elections.
+In 1999, he chaired the National Y2K Task Force that coordinated the very successful crossover to the year 2000.
+More recently, he initiated the External Degree of Bachelor of Information Technology (BIT) of the University of Colombo, which, in its very first year of operation, has attracted 5000 registrations.
+He was the Chairman of the Project Management Committee of the SIDA-funded project to enhance the internet connectivity of Sri Lankan Universities.
+At the time of his death, he was involved in introducing ICT to rural communities and was engaged in developing Multipurpose Community Tele-Centers.
 He was a member of the advisory panel of the Asia IT&C program of the European Commission.